 As a small business owner, there’s no doubt you’ve heard all the reasons why having social media for your company is so important today.
-For starters, as of 2017, 80% of the U.S. population has social media profiles.
-And, that number is only expected to grow from here.
+For starters, as of 2019, 79% of the U.S. population has social media profiles.
+And that number is only expected to grow from here.
 Obviously, having a presence on social media is essential for business growth and relevance.

 However, with all the new and emerging social media platforms out there today, it can be hard to decide which ones are best for your small business.
 While the answer to that question will vary depending on your industry, one social media platform remains essential for ALL businesses: Facebook.

-With more than 2 billion monthly active users, Facebook remains the most popular social media platform, with its users visiting the site more regularly than users of any other social media site.
+With 2.5 billion monthly active users, Facebook remains the most popular social media platform, with its users visiting the site more regularly than users of any other social media site.

 Regardless of what your business does, it’s important to build brand awareness by engaging with your audience.
 Research shows that consumers make buying decisions based off of human emotion, then validate those decisions based on helpful facts.
 That’s why it’s important to share your company’s mission (the human side) in addition to your products and services (the helpful side).